Industry News

 Creative collaboration: 13 challenges and solutions for teams

-In marketing and communication teams, collaboration has become a key performance factor.
-The multiplication of content for social networks, digital campaigns or websites makes coordination more complex.
-Without clear organisation, exchanges become scattered, approvals take longer and projects lose efficiency.
-Understanding the main challenges makes it possible to structure workflows, better steer project management and improve the productivity of creative teams over the long term.
+In marketing and communications teams, the collaboration has become a key performance factor.
+The increase in content for social media, digital campaigns and websites makes coordination more complex.
+Without clear organisation, exchanges become fragmented, approvals take longer and projects lose efficiency.
+Understanding the main challenges makes it possible to structure workflows, better manage projects and improve the productivity of creative teams over the long term.

 The main collaboration challenges in marketing teams

-In many communication projects, work begins with an incomplete brief.
-Creative teams have to interpret expectations, which leads to misunderstandings and slows down content production.
+In many communications projects, work begins with an incomplete brief.
+Creative teams have to interpret expectations, which leads to misunderstandings and slows content production.

-The implementation of a structured brief makes it possible to align team members from the outset.
-Objectives, target audience and distribution channels, among other things, are clarified, which makes decision-makers' work easier.
+The putting in place of a structured brief helps align team members from the outset.
+Objectives, the target audience and distribution channels, among other things, are clarified, making decision-making easier.

-A well-informed project manager can then coordinate teams and implement a more effective action plan.
-This step improves the quality of deliverables and reduces back-and-forth.
+A well-informed project manager can then coordinate the teams and implement a more effective action plan.
+This step improves deliverable quality and reduces back-and-forth.

 2. A poorly shared strategic vision

-Without a clear strategic vision, marketing teams and creative teams may interpret priorities differently.
-The content produced may then fail to meet communication objectives.
+Without a clear strategic vision, marketing and creative teams may interpret priorities differently.
+The content produced may then fail to meet communications objectives.

 Sharing a common vision makes it possible to put in place a coherent action plan and align decisions.
 Teams become more efficient and content production becomes more relevant.